Evolving Abstract Transformers for Gradient-Guided, Adaptable Abstract Interpretation: Background

-\pheader{Abstract Interpretation \& Abstract Domains} Abstract interpretation~\cite{absinterp} works by over-approximating the behavior of a system (for e.g., a program) represented by a \textit{Concrete Domain}, using an alternate domain known as the \textit{Abstract Domain}.
-The concrete domain, denoted by $(\mathcal{C}, \subseteq)$, consists of a set $\mathcal{C}$ of concrete elements that are partially ordered by the relation $\subseteq$.
-An abstract domain, denoted by $(\mathcal{A}, \sqsubseteq)$, consists of a set $\mathcal{A}$ of abstract elements that are partially ordered by the relation $\sqsubseteq$, and are used to \textit{represent} elements in the concrete domain.
-For example, in program analysis, a \emph{state} is defined as a valuation over the program variables~$\mathcal{V}$.
-The concrete domain~$\mathcal{C}$ is the powerset of all possible states, i.e., $\mathcal{C} = \mathcal{P}(\mathit{States})$, and is ordered by subset inclusion~$\subseteq$.
-Each element $\mathtt{c} \in \mathcal{C}$ represents a set of possible program states.
-Abstract domains, such as Intervals, Zones, or Polyhedra, define a finite representation of such sets and enable efficient analysis by over-approximating elements of~$\mathcal{C}$.
+\pheader{Abstract Interpretation} Abstract interpretation~\cite{absinterp} over-approximates the behavior of a system represented by a \textit{Concrete Domain} using an alternate \textit{Abstract Domain}.
+The concrete domain $(\cdom, \sqsubseteq_\cdom)$ consists of concrete elements partially ordered by~$\sqsubseteq_C$, while the abstract domain $(\adom, \sqsubseteq_\adom)$ contains abstract elements used to \textit{represent} elements in $\cdom$.
+In program analysis, a \emph{state} is a valuation over program variables~$\vars$, and the concrete domain $\cdom$ is the powerset of all program states, $\mathcal{P}(\mathit{States})$, ordered by subset inclusion~$\subseteq$.
+Each element $\conval \in \cdom$ thus represents a set of possible program states.
+Abstract domains such as Intervals, Zones, or Polyhedra provide finite representations of such sets, enabling efficient analysis by over-approximating elements of~$\cdom$.
+For the rest of this paper, we assume the program analysis setting with $\cdom = \mathcal{P}(\mathit{States})$.

-\pheader{Abstraction and Concretization Functions} The concrete and abstract domains are connected by two functions.
-The \emph{concretization} function~$\gamma : \mathcal{A} \to \mathcal{C}$ is monotonic and maps each abstract element to the set of concrete elements it represents.
-The \emph{abstraction} function~$\alpha : \mathcal{C} \to \mathcal{A}$ maps a concrete element to an abstract element.
-To ensure soundness of the analysis, the abstraction function~$\alpha$ must be \emph{sound}, meaning it over-approximates the corresponding concrete element.